Brown Sugar Carrot Cupcakes With Cream Cheese Frosting

 - Baking Powder: Use baking powder, not soda.
 Be sure to check out my post the Difference Between Baking Soda and Baking Powder for more info on leavening agents.

 - Carrots: I use organic carrots that are finely grated.
 Be sure to use a fine grater.
-While using a large grater may seem faster, the larger grate won't bake into the cupcakes as well and may result in a gummy texture.
+While using a large grater may seem faster, the larger grate won't bake into the cupcakes as well and may result in a gummy texture that is not ideal.

-- Light Brown Sugar: I use my homemade light brown sugar recipe, but store bought is also fine.
+- Light Brown Sugar: I use my homemade light brown sugar, but store bought is also fine.
 This creates more moist carrot cupcakes.

 - Canola Oil: I use organic canola oil as its the most neutral oil.
 If you are avoiding seed oils, then you can use avocado oil or EVOO.